jamosaur/jamosaur.dev/content/about/_index.md

 Hello.

 My name is James.
-I'm currently the head of development at [MyPTHub](https://www.mypthub.net).
+I'm currently slacking off while I should be working.

 I'm a full stack developer with experience in multiple languages.